The health benefits of cooking from scratch are worth all the extra effort and hard work.

 - You have more control over what goes into your food.

-There is no better way of knowing what is exactly in your food than preparing it yourself.
+There is no better way to know what is in your food than preparing it yourself.

 And, you also know exactly how much of all the ingredients you’re using.